 HMLP has entered into a contract running until 2017 with Granby Landfill.
-We are entitled to .5MWH of renewable energy and have an ownership entitlement of about 17%.
-The average 2015 energy price for Granby Landfill is \$0.04663/kWh.
+The contracted parties are interested in extending the agreement and are currently working to come to terms.
+HMLP is entitled to .5MWH of renewable energy and have an ownership entitlement of about 17%.
+The average 2016 energy price for Granby Landfill is \$0.051/kWh.